tiger1028/flxur/README.md

 Invoke ``gulp watch`` after starting the server to have your changes compiled as you work.

 ## testing
 This pretty much goes without saying — invoke the test suite with ``npm test``.
-Using Jest.
+Using the Jest testing framework.